Double Generative Adversarial Networks for Conditional Independence Testing: Literature review on conditional independence testing

 Suppose we know a priori that the linear regression model holds.
 We thus estimate $\beta_0$ by ordinary least squares, and denote the resulting estimator by $\widehat{\beta}$.
 For simplicity, suppose $\sigma_0^2$ is known too.
-For this simple example, we have the following result regarding the approximation error term $D$.
-We use $o(1)$ to denote a quantity that converges to zero as the sample size diverges to infinity.
+For this simple example, we have the following result regarding the approximation error $D$.